 In addition to my blog, I write two different series—the Serafina Florio historical mysteries and the Fina Fitzgibbons contemporary mysteries.
 Serafina lived in the late nineteenth century in Sicily, moved to Paris, and finally to Manhattan’s Lower East Side where she died in 1914.
 Or did she?
 Her descendant, Fina Fitzgibbons owns a cleaning establishment, Lucy’s, and lives in Brooklyn with her boyfriend, Denny and her cat, Mr. Baggins.
 She’s also a private investigator, and that’s where her story begins.

 Death Of A Sad Face is Free

-Serafina’s short mystery, “Death Of A Sad Face” is free on Apple, Barnes & Noble, and Smashwords.
+Serafina’s short mystery, “Death Of A Sad Face” is my gift to readers.
+It’s free on Apple, Barnes & Noble, and Smashwords.
 For a freebie, it’s doing pretty well on Apple and B&N, maybe because it’s suitable for readers of all ages or maybe because it can be read in one commute.
 It published about three months ago and has been in the top ten in its category ever since.

 Did you know you can browse for free books by category in Apple’s iBooks or iTunes?
 Just choose a book category, then a sub-category.
 If you choose historical mysteries, click on “Free” and you’ll find Serafina’s short story as well as a bunch of other free mysteries.
 BTW, they list the Top Paid and Top Free on the right-hand side of the page.
 Clicking on the header, “Top Free,” will bring you to a list of the top fifty or so free historical mysteries to choose.